janosh/pymatgen-2-paper/paper/main.typ

 // * Test coverage https://app.codecov.io/gh/materialsproject/pymatgen/tree/master/pymatgen (trade-off between test coverage and choice of tests)
 // * Highlight uniqueness in cover letter (not many codes developed over ten+ years!)

-= Abstract

-We present the second major release of the Python Materials Genomics (#pmg) library, reflecting on a decade of community growth and established best practices.
-This version builds on #pmg's robust, open-source foundation, emphasizing its collaborative nature.
-Over the past decade, #pmg has thrived as one of the largest open-source materials science codebases.
-We detail how #pmg aids modern computational materials science, its adaptation to changing demands, and lessons learned from its growing community.
-We are attempting to derive the necessary future requirements for #pmg based on current developments in the field, and use these requirements to develop a roadmap.

 = Introduction
 *@ Janine*